 Are you looking to move to Madrid and aren’t sure where you should live?
 Lucky for you, the housing options for an international individual moving to Madrid are endless.
 There are so many options, that it can feel nearly impossible to find the perfect one.
 Do you want to have a chance to improve your Spanish, try new Spanish foods, and experience the culture of Spain?
 If you answered “yes” to these questions, then a homestay might be the perfect option for you!
 If you are contemplating living in a homestay, look no further.
 A homestay is when an international individual, usually a student, lives with a Spanish family throughout the duration of their studies.
 Here you will find the most important things you should know (including cons) before deciding to live in a Spanish homestay.

-Finding your Homestay Family
+Finding your Homestay Family in Madrid

 If you are moving to Madrid, then you will most likely be living in an apartment with a family.
 Since Madrid is a metropolitan city, most people live in apartments due to space constraints.
 Do not expect to come to Madrid and live in a standard suburban home, if you decide to live in a Spanish homestay.
 Madrid is separated into several different neighborhoods and each one has its own feel.
 To read more about the areas of Madrid, and decide which area fits you best, see our series about the neighborhoods of Madrid, starting with Part 1.